Generic filters

 DescriptionAssessmentPre-requisitesVoluntary contributionSpecialist equipmentLeads toQualification availableTo discuss contact

 This course follows Level 7 of the curriculum.
 To be successful in this course you will require strong Level 1 algebra skills and these skills will need to continue to develop and improve throughout the year.
 As well as extending your skills in graphing and in statistical analysis you will be introduced to some new concepts in Calculus and in Probability.
-A mixture of internal assessment and external examinations will be offered in this course.Merit or higher achievement in either the Algebra (MCAT) or the Relationships (Tables, Equations and Graphs) Level 1 external standards.
+A mixture of internal assessment and external examinations will be offered in this course.Merit or higher achievement in either the Algebra or the Relationships (Tables, Equations and Graphs) Level 1 standards.
 This may be from the derived grade examinations and/or the end of year external NCEA examinations.Approx $20 for a set of workbooks.It is a course requirement to have a Graphics calculator for each lesson (any Casio model is recommended).
 This is important as it allows students to get comfortable with the necessary calculator functions prior to their examinations.
-If it is not possible for whānau to purchase such a calculator, please contact the Head of Mathematics to make alternative arrangements.Mathematics with Calculus or Mathematics with Statistics in Year 13.NCEA Level 2.Dave Wiggins.
+If it is not possible for whānau to purchase such a calculator, please contact the Head of Mathematics to make alternative arrangements.Mathematics with Calculus or Mathematics with Statistics in Year 13.NCEA Level 2.Lu Chen and Colleen Schuster

 Mathematics and Statistics Internal, 12MSI